browserengineering/book/book/invalidation.md

-tree][fragment-tree].[^our-book-simple] In Chromium, the fragment tree is immutable, and invalidation is done by comparing the previous and new fragment trees instead of by using dirty flags, though the overall algorithm ends up pretty similar to what this book describes.
+tree][fragment-tree].[^our-book-simple] In Chromium, the fragment tree is immutable, and invalidation is done by comparing the previous and new fragment trees instead of by using dirty flags, though the effect of that is pretty similar to what this book describes.
 :::

 [fragment-tree]: https://developer.chrome.com/articles/renderingng-data-structures/#the-immutable-fragment-tree